hi-data-campus/data-campus-docs-ccc/docs/docs.md

 *The TOP is a system of numerical codes used at the state level to collect and report information on programs and courses, in different colleges throughout the state, that have similar outcomes.*
 {% enddocs %}

+{% docs cte_flag %}
+Yes/No value for Career Technical Education (CTE), which is a broad category of Taxonomy of Program (TOP) codes for vocational and other types of education
+{% enddocs %}